natuspati/country-guess-game/README.md

 - [x] Add tasks to update country data from [REST Countries](https://restcountries.com/) and reset `used_at` dates.
 - [x] Add docker-compose configurations
 - [ ] Complete behavior driven tests
-- [ ] Add job scheduling with Celey
+- [ ] Add job scheduling with Celery
 - [ ] Add distance indicator for incorrect guesses using a free Map API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>